campworkcoeman/campworkcoeman.org/cub-scouts/fees.md

 ### More information

-For more information or questions please contact Mike Brown at (860) 913-2750 or [michael.brown@scouting.org](mailto:michael.brown@scouting.org).
+For more information or questions please contact Alex Cantor at [alex.cantor@scouting.org](mailto:alex.cantor@scouting.org).

+### Camperships

+Camperships are available for families that need financial assistance.

+> %list-group%
+> <a href="{{ site.url }}/scouts-bsa/fees/camperships/" class="list-group-item">Campership Information</a>

 ### Refund Policy

-If canceled at least 30 days prior, a full refund will be given.
-Anything canceled between 2 weeks and 30 days prior is refunded at 50%.
-If canceled within 2 weeks of the event, a refund is at the discretion of the Council.
+Please see the registration website for the refund policy for each event.